 Hymenoplasty is performed meticulously with the patient under local anaesthesia for maximum patient safety.
-Once the area to be treated is numb, the remaining tissues of the hymen is removed.
+Once the area to be treated is numb, the remaining tissue of the hymen is removed.
 The edges are then brought together and stitched up forming a small ring that imitates the original hymen.

 The procedure can take up to an hour for completion.
 The newly formed hymen will resemble the original and will also bleed if torn once again.

-The procedure cannot restore the torn hymen, but will help reconstruct a new one to imitate the original.
+The procedure cannot restore the torn hymen but will help reconstruct a new one to imitate the original.
 The newly formed hymen will closely resemble the original one and will bleed if torn once again.

 Am I a good candidate for Hymenoplasty?

 Schedule a consultation to find out if you are a good candidate for hymen repair.